Unfortunately, City or Roswell funds were all allocated in Phase I, there will not be a Phase II for City businesses.

-If you are a Business located in the County (Midway, Dexter, Hagerman, Lake Arthur area) complete the form below:
+If you are a Business located in the County (Midway, Dexter, Hagerman, Lake Arthur or outside Roswell City limits) complete the forms below:

 NEWS RELEASE For Immediate Release: July 30, 2020

 Small businesses impacted by pandemic can apply for grant funds